-The use of non-district owned recording devices on school property and at school events will be regulated.
-Students, parents and community members will not be permitted to take recordings of other students or employees during school hours unless the recording is authorized in advance by building administration.
-Students and employees found to violate this policy will be subject to disciplinary measures consistent with board policy and applicable student and employee handbooks.
+The use of non-district owned recording devices on school property and at school events may be regulated at the discretion of the district.
+Students, parents and community members will not be permitted to take recordings of other students, or employees, or community members when the recording is related to education or co-curricular matters unless the recording is authorized in advance by building administration.
+Students and employees found to violate this policy may be subject to disciplinary measures consistent with board policy and applicable student and employee handbooks.
 This policy will not be construed or enforced in a way that infringes on employee activity otherwise protected by law.